Woman with a Parasol – Madame Monet and Her Son: Description

 Monet's light, spontaneous brushwork creates splashes of colour.
 Mrs Monet's veil is blown by the wind, as is her billowing white dress; the waving grass of the meadow is echoed by the green underside of her parasol.
 She is seen as if from below, with a strong upward perspective, against fluffy white clouds in an azure sky.
-A boy, Monet's seven-year-old son Jean, is placed further away, concealed behind a rise in the ground and visible only from the waist up, creating a sense of depth.
-Monet depicted the brevity of the moment using animated brush strokes full of vibrant color.
+A boy, Monet's seven-year-old son Jean, is placed further away, concealed behind a rise in the ground and visible only from the waist up, creating a sense of depth, the moment using animated brush strokes full of vibrant color.

 The work is a genre painting of an everyday family scene, not a formal portrait.
 The work was painted outdoors, en plein air, and quickly, probably in a single period of a few hours.
 It measures 100 × 81 cm, Monet's largest work in the 1870s, and is signed "Claude Monet 75" in the lower right corner.